-Recommended Courses of Study by Concentration
+V. Recommended Courses of Study by Concentration

-Students wishing to pursue one of the following concentrations should plan on taking appropriate courses, as listed below, in their junior and senior years (along with whatever further, elective courses are required for completion of the Broadcasting and Film track).
+Students wishing to pursue one of the following concentrations should plan on taking appropriate courses, as listed below, in their junior and senior years (along with additional elective courses that are required for completion of the Broadcasting and Film track).
 Final course choice should be made in consultation with an academic adviser.